OBEX 1, KILKENNY LIMESTONE, 2018

-The OBEX series, which Hamelink is currently working on, is created with stone but consists of combinations of different materials.
-Hamelink has developed a procede to create new sculptural elements.
-A good example is OBEX no.1 This is a block of Kilkenny Limestone split it two, with in between them a cast from both the sides of the rupture, uniting these surfaces to an independently standing piece.
+The OBEX series, which Badriah is currently working on, is created with stone but consists of combinations of different materials.
+Badriah has developed a procedure to create new sculptural elements.
+A good example is OBEX 1 This is a block of Kilkenny Limestone split it two, with in between them a cast from both the sides of the rupture, uniting these surfaces to an independently standing piece.

 90cm x 40cm x 25cm